-Employment: Most respondents pointed that the proposed project will create employment to people and especially youth in the area in all phases of the project.
+Employment: Most respondents pointed that the proposed project will create employment to people and especially youth in the area in all phases of the project. phase 1 ha already created many jobs as the proponent is engaging both skilled and semi-skilled youths.
 This will also directly contribute to the economy of Machakos County and the wider Kenya.